-In this post we’ll guide you through the whole Dragon Tree propagation process; the various ways you can propagate your Dragon Tree, top tips and things to avoid, what tools you’ll need to propagate your Dragon Tree and things to look out for to ensure a successful propagation.
+In this post we’ll guide you through the whole propagation process; the various ways you can propagate, top tips and things to avoid, what tools you’ll need and things to look out for to ensure a successful propagation.

 Why propagate a Dragon Tree?

-There are several reasons why plant parents choose to propagate their Dragon Tree.
-Firstly, they don’t always grow how we want them to!
-Dragon Trees sometimes grow sideways, too leggy and can also become very tall.
-Propagating can help to keep your Dragon Tree the right size for the space.
+Firstly, they don’t always grow how we want them to – they can sometimes grow sideways, too leggy and can also become very tall.
+Propagating can help to keep your plant the right size for the space.

 Another reason you may choose to propagate your Dragon Tree is if you notice any problems developing on part of the plant.
 Overwatering, sunburn etc can impact the health of your plant.
 If your efforts to revive your plant have been unsuccessful then you may choose to propagate the part of the plant that’s still healthy.
 It’s a great way to keep at least some of the plant alive.

-And lastly, our favourite reason to propagate Dragon Trees is to get free plants!
+And lastly, our favourite reason is to get free plants!
 Propagating is a great way to multiply the amount of greenery in your home without actually having to spend any more money on plants.
-Dragon Tree cuttings also make great gifts for friends and family if you already have too many houseplants so the reasons you might want to propagate one are almost endless…
+Cuttings also make great gifts for friends and family if you already have too many houseplants so the reasons you might want to propagate one are almost endless…

 Healthy and mature Dragon Tree